floriancochard/extract-data-from-paper/README.md

   "Mar.
 1007-62 +o-23 +o-09 —0-09 —o-3o —0-38 —0-40 —o-33 —o-19 —o-11 —o-01 +0-oz +o-o3 —o-o5 —0-18 —o-z5 ——0-28 —o-21 +0-05 +0-z7 +0-38 +0'43 +047 +o-42 +o\~38"
   ```

 Feel free to reach out to discuss some statements or share feedback.
 See the [wiki page](https://github.com/floriancochard/extract-data-from-paper/wiki/Processing-chain) for more information about processing and project development roadmap.
 I'm not a developer *per se* but do my best to use good habits in code development.
-To that extent, I'm interested in correspondence about how the code and the project can be improved.
+I'm interested in correspondence about how the code and the project can be improved.